besley/FormBuilder/README.md

 ﻿# FormBuilder

 V2.2.0 version description:

-FormBuilder is an open source project which integrated with the FormJS framework and the slickflwo engine.
+FormBuilder is an open source project which integrated with the FormJS framework and the slickflow engine.

 1. database operation;
 2. workflow engine integrated;